KuzMaxOriginal/srfmidihelper-extension/README.md

 1. Install [host application](https://github.com/KuzMaxOriginal/srfmidihelper-host) for your OS (required for connecting to your MIDI keyboard)
-2. Install the extension from Chrome Web Store *(link available shortly)
+2. Install the extension from Chrome Web Store: [link](https://chrome.google.com/webstore/detail/sight-reading-factory-mid/abmeklchcniphkahfejbcjplnkefnkaa/)

 ## Usage